 The students applying for Erasmus study stay at the University of West Bohemia should send us Application form and Accommodation form within the deadlines:

-The forms can be sent by email to email@example.com or by post to:
+The scan of the forms can be sent by email to Erasmus coordinator:

 COURSES OFFERED IN ENGLISH

 http://www.zcu.cz/en/study/studijni-predmety/ (click on the faculty you will study at)

 The minimum English language skills requirement for international students coming to University of West Bohemia is: TELC B2 level, Cambridge FCE, TOEFL 500 point (paper exam) or other equivalent.

 BUDDY SYSTEM - ESN (Erasmus Student Network)

 Buddy system is a reception program of the University of West Bohemia in Pilsen.
 Its aim is to provide help to foreign students with adapting to different conditions and reducing the culture shock.

 The foreign student is assigned a buddy, a local Czech student, who is to help in case the incoming student needs an assistance.
 The "buddy" also becomes a guide helping the foreign student to get familiar with the city of Pilsen and the local student life.

 Students registered in the Buddy system also organize events, trips etc. for the foreign students in the cooperation with the international department of the University of West Bohemia.